The King's Henchman: Performance history

 The King's Henchman was received enthusiastically by critics and the public; notably earning a spot on the front page of The New York Times with the headline "'KING'S HENCHMAN' HAILED AS BEST AMERICAN OPERA".
 Following its premiere, the opera was staged sixteen more times at the Met over three seasons, with its last performance on 28 March 1929.
 Between 1927 and 1928, it was also toured to forty-six American cities with a total of ninety performances given by a company organized by Taylor.
 The touring cast starred soprano Marie Sundelius, tenor Rafaelo Díaz, and baritone Richard Hale.
-On 18 September 1927 it became the first live opera to be broadcast on CBS Radio when it was performed in a condensed version narrated by the composer.
+On 18 September 1927 it became the first live opera to be broadcast on CBS Radio, on that network's first day of operation, when it was performed in a condensed version narrated by the composer.

 There were sporadic performances in the late 1930s.
 Cincinnati Opera staged the work in 1936, and in 1937 it was toured with the Federal Music Project, but despite its great success at the time, The King's Henchman soon fell out of the repertory and is now all but forgotten.